 Thanks to the advent of cell phones, and the continuous miniaturization of those phones, we now have very small, but powerful, lithium-polymer batteries.
 Nearly everyone has a cell phone, or has at least seen one operate.
 Battery-powered engines in G-gauge were practical because there is quite a bit of space inside those locomotives to house the rather large batteries.
 However, when you look at the interiors of HO-, S-, or O-scale engines, there isn't much space available for large batteries.
 The cell-phone-sized batteries are now small enough to where they can fit in locomotives for these indoor scales.

-Excluding the G-gauge systems, most other systems that are designed to be powered by batteries, or can be used with battery power, are designed to fit inside HO-scale locomotives.
+With the exception of systems for G-gauge, most battery-powered systems are designed to fit inside HO-scale locomotives.
 Since S-scale engines are slightly bigger than HO-scale ones, and since modern S-scale locomotives are or can be powered by the same motors that are used in HO-scale, it makes powering S-scale engines with batteries very much a reality.

 Having a battery within your locomotive means that it gets a steady stream of power regardless of whether or not the wheels can make electrical contact with the rails.
-This actually takes us one step closer to modeling the prototype, as real locomotive carry their source of fuel with them.
+This actually takes us one step closer to modeling the prototype, as real locomotives carry their source of fuel with them as well.

 We have all heard engines with built-in sound suddenly go quiet, and then do their entire start-up sound routine again when the locomotive's wheels temporarily lose contact with the rails.
 Before sound in engines was popular, you'd see the engine stammer and then continue to run, which was annoying but easily ignored.
 However, with sound, this momentary interruption is very noticeable.
 Some companies have come up with a solution by incorporating the new "super capacitor" in their engines or DCC systems (a.k.a.
 "Keep Alive"), which provides just enough power from the capacitor to the locomotive when it detects a temporary power outage.
 You can think of a capacitor as a very short-term battery.
 You don't have to go full battery power, if that is all you want to solve.